Parvovirus B19–Related Diseases

 1) In immunocompetent patients: A positive serology result; detection of parvovirus B19 IgM antibodies in serum indicates an infection within the previous 7 to 120 days; detection of a 4-fold increase of IgG also indicates acute infection.
 Specific IgG antibody appears within 2 weeks of infection and persists for many years (indicating a past infection).
 The presence of low-avidity antibodies suggests a recent infection.
 False-positive IgM antibodies may occur in the presence of rheumatoid factor (RF), antinuclear antibodies (ANAs), and anti–Epstein-Barr virus (EBV) IgM (cross-reactivity).

-2) In immunocompromised patients, patients with transient aplastic crisis, or pregnant patients: Detection of parvovirus B19 DNA in the blood or amniotic fluid by molecular testing (polymerase chain reaction [PCR]).
+2) In immunocompromised patients, patients with transient aplastic crisis, or pregnant patients: Detection of parvovirus B19 DNA in blood or amniotic fluid by molecular testing (polymerase chain reaction [PCR]).
 Serologic tests may be negative.
 PCR may remain positive for 9 months after infection, and therefore is unhelpful in diagnosing acute infection.

 Bone marrow examination reveals features of hypoplasia and the presence of characteristic giant pronormoblasts.